top of page

 THE EMERALD BUDDHA IN CHIANG RAI PROVINCE

-As a result of this discovery, the temple of Wat Pa Yeah was renamed Wat Phra Kaew (Temple of The Emerald Buddha). *Please note: In Chiang Mai the Buddha Statue that resides there or the Temple name is not to be confused with the Temple or Emerald Buddha in The Grand Palace, Bangkok.
+As a result of this discovery, Wat Pa Yeah was renamed Wat Phra Kaew (Temple of the Emerald Buddha).
+(Please note that the temple and statue in Chiang Rai should not be confused with the Temple of the Emerald Buddha in Bangkok’s Grand Palace.)

 THE EMERALD BUDDHA IN BANGKOK